 Helen’s involvement in social causes has a lengthy history.
 She served as the Outreach Chair at Bellevue First Congregational Church (BFCC) from 2006 to 2011 and spearheaded a grassroots group that saw a need to serve women without a home on the Eastside.
-As this effort took root, first becoming a day center and then a night shelter, Helen assumed the role of executive director of the night shelter, the genesis of what is now called The Sophia Way.
+As this effort took root, first becoming a day center and then a night shelter, Helen assumed the role of executive director of the night shelter, the genesis of what is now The Sophia Way.

 Under her strong leadership The Sophia Way matured from a small nonprofit to an organization that today serves hundreds of women daily as they transition to stability and independent living.
 Helen worked tirelessly, without compensation, doing absolutely everything needed to support women experiencing homelessness, listening to their stories and adapting the services offered based on their needs.